isma97p/azure-hub-spoke/README.md

 ## UNDER CONSTRUCTION ##

-Developing the bash script to deploy the infraestructure by AzureCLI
+Developing the bash script to deploy the infraestructure by AzureCLI.
 ### Missing Code
 * LB
 * DB
 * PRIVATE ENDPOINT
-* FIREWALL RULES FOR APT-UBUNTU, DOCKER AND MS SSL AND
+* FIREWALL RULES FOR APT-UBUNTU, DOCKER AND MS SSL
 * REVIEW NSG RULES IN DEPTH